godotengine/godot-docs/classes/class_popupmenu.rst

 **index_pressed**\ (\ index\: :ref:`int<class_int>`\ ) :ref:`🔗<class_PopupMenu_signal_index_pressed>`

-Emitted when an item of some ``index`` is pressed or its accelerator is activated.
+Emitted when an item of some ``index`` is pressed.
+Also emitted when its accelerator is activated on macOS.

 .. rst-class:: classref-item-separator